 - Important: Unsaved data will be lost.

-(How to force quit applications on macOS tested with macOS High Sierra 10.13; updated June 2018)
+(How to force stop applications on a Mac with macOS tested with macOS High Sierra 10.13; updated June 2018)